arav-agarwal2/l2r-benchmarks/docs/source/usage.rst

 Contributing to the codebase
 ============================

-If you want to do more than simply editing the codebase, please click `here <./contributing>`__ for more information.
+If you want to do more than simply editing the codebase, please click :doc:`here </contributing>` for more information.